 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Camp 1 was where the men who captured on Bataan and taken part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp 3 was opened for the men captured when Corregidor.
-In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
-Camps 3 was later consolidated into Camp 1.
+Camp 3 was opened for the men captured when Corregidor and it was later consolidated into Camp 1 on October 30, 1942.

 In July 1942, the family received a second letter.
 The following is an excerpt from it.

 “The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
 Through this date, Private Stanley H. Kyler had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.